sebasibarguen/udacity-nanodegree-visualization/README.md

 #### Version 4
-*For the fifth version, there were some big changes based on Udacity coach feedback:*
+*For the fourth version, there were some big changes based on Udacity coach feedback*:

 1. General improvement of main point, story and structure
 2. All charts are using same dataset for 2008 and using **average delay** time
 3. Changed hours on grid visualization to be consistent with other graph, 24 hour format